Logius-standaarden/fsc-test-suite/manager.md

 Scenario: Submit a Contract with a Contract Content hash where the Hash Algorithm in the Contract Content hash or Grant Hash is not supported
 When a Contract is submitted by the Peer
 Then the Contract should be rejected

+# Manager-SubmitContract-11

+Scenario: Submit a Contract
+When a Contract with a ServiceConnectionGrant containing Properties is submitted by the Peer Then the Contract should be accepted

+# Manager-SubmitContract-12

+Scenario: Submit a Contract
+When a Contract with a ServicePublicationGrant containing Properties is submitted by the Peer Then the Contract should be accepted

+# Manager-SubmitContract-13

+Scenario: Submit a Contract
+When a Contract with a DelegatedServicePublicationGrant containing Properties is submitted by the Peer Then the Contract should be accepted

+# Manager-SubmitContract-14

+Scenario: Submit a Contract
+When a Contract with a DelegatedServiceConnectionGrant containing Properties is submitted by the Peer Then the Contract should be accepted

+# Manager-SubmitContract-15

+Scenario: Submit a Contract
+Submit a Contract with a PeerRegistrationGrant containing Properties is submitted by the Peer Then the Contract should be accepted

+# Manager-SubmitContract-16

+Scenario: Submit a Contract
+When a Contract with a PeerRegistrationGrant is submitted by the Peer Then the Contract should be accepted

 # Manager-AcceptContract-1